SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 ## Debugging the Client

-Although we write our client-side code using F#, it is being converted into Javascript at runtime by Fable.
+Although we write our client-side code using F#, it is being converted into Javascript at runtime by Fable and executed in the browser.

 However, we can still debug it via the magic of source mapping.

 ### I'm using Visual Studio

 If you are using Visual Studio, you cannot directly connect to the browser debugger.
-However, debug your client code using the browser's development tools.
+You can, however, debug your client F# code using the browser's development tools.

 #### 1. Start the Client